norahkerendian/Recipe-Analysis-Project/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
-State whether you believe there is a column in your dataset that is NMAR.
-Explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
-Make sure to explicitly use the term “NMAR.”

-review column is NMAR because people can choose not to leave a review. they most likely only leave a review when they have extreme emotions. description column is also NMAR because the author can choose not to leave a description if they feel like it does not need one. but it could be MAR if it might have to do based on the n_steps? but i will go with nmar because i want to focus my mar calcluations on the rating column

 Looking at the dataset, there are three columns that have missing values: `description`, `rating` (and `avg_rating`), and `review`.
 Due to this, it will be meaningful to assess the missingness of the columns.
 Looking at the missing columns, there is reason to believe that the column `review` is considered Missing Not At Random (NMAR).
 The `review` column contains written reviews for recipes which could be missing due to various factors, one being an emotional one.
-For example, if an individual tried recreating a recipe and their final product was absolutely terrible, they will most likely be upset that the recipe "led" them to failure.
-This could cause them to leave a nasty review with a low rating.
-But, if an individual recreates a recipe and is satisfied with their outcome, they might feel no need to leave a written review because they were content and might not have the time to write about the reason behind their possible rating.
-This could lead to a missing review.
-An additional piece of data that could change the missingness of this column from NMAR to MAR (Missing At Random), is if we had a column that indicated if the recipe failed, succeeded, or was moderate.
-This could help us possible predict which reviews could be missing depending of the success rate of the attmepted recipe.
+For example, someone may only leave a review if the recipe was either a disaster or exceptional, while moderate experiences might be underrepresented.
+For instance, a failed recipe might prompt a negative review due to frustration, whereas a successful but unremarkable experience may result in no review at all.
+An additional piece of data that could change the classification of missingness from NMAR to MAR (Missing At Random), is if we had a column that indicated if the recipe succeeded, failed, or had moderate results.
+This added variable could help predict which reviews could be missing depending of the success rate of the attmepted recipe.

 ### Missingness Dependency
-Present and interpret the results of your missingness permutation tests with respect to your data and question.
-Embed a plotly plot related to your missingness exploration; ideas include:
-• The distribution of column Y when column X is missing and the distribution of column Y when column X is not missing, as was done in Lecture 8.
-• The empirical distribution of the test statistic used in one of your permutation tests, along with the observed statistic.

 Now, let's assess the missingness of the `rating` column to determine if it is dependent on another column.

 > Rating and Number of Steps

 To start, there is reason to believe that ratings might be missing depending on the number of steps in a recipe.
-There can be some intuition that if a recipe has a moderate number of steps and is fairly straight forward, then people might not leave a review because it was something that they just used and that's it.
-In order to determine if missing ratings is dependent on the number of steps, a permutation test can be performed.
+Intuitively, if a recipe has a moderate number of steps and is fairly straightforward, then people might not leave a review because the recipe met expectations without eliciting a strong reaction.
+To determine if missing ratings is dependent on the number of steps, a permutation test can be performed.

 **Null Hypothesis**: The missingness of the `rating` column does not depend on the number of steps (`n_steps`) in the recipe.

 **Alternative Hypothesis**: The missingness of the `rating` column does depend on the number of steps (`n_steps`) in the recipe.

-**Test Statistic**: Absolute Difference in Means
+**Test Statistic**: Absolute Difference in Means and Kolmogorov-Smirnov (two separate tests)

 **Significance Level**: 0.05